krithikaragha/Pool2School/README.md

 ## Database

-The application will have a MySQL database on the backend.
-There will be two different tables - one for drivers and one for riders that will store the following details:
+The application has a MySQL database on the backend.
+There are two different tables - one for drivers and one for riders that will store the following details:
   * Firstname
   * Lastname
   * Email